Ksawlii-Android-Repos/UN1CA-s5e8825/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

+# Devices (s5e8825)
+- Galaxy A53 (a53x): Supported, Maintained (A536B/E)
+- Galaxy A25 (a25x): Supported, Not Maintained
+- Galaxy A33 (a33x): Not Supported, Not Maintained
+- Galaxy M34 (m34x): Not Supported, Not Maintained
+- Galaxy M33 (m33x): Not Supported, Not Maintained
+- Galaxy F34 (f34x): Not Supported, Not Maintained

 # Features
 - Based on the latest stable Galaxy S23 firmware
 - Galaxy AI support